 GONZALES: Huge, because not long ago, says Ramsdell, 100 homes on the market was considered big.
 Now, she says, one in three homes for sale will be sold at a loss or is in foreclosure.

 RAMSDELL: You want high end, low end, medium - it doesn't matter.
 Go up make a left.
 Go up golf course, make a left or go right, it doesn't matter.
 You're going to see them everywhere.
 You can spot them, just look for the brown grass.

 GONZALES: What's less apparent is the green water, the kind you find in backyard swimming pools that have been abandoned by homeowners.
 Deborah Bass shows us one of them.

-Ms. DEBORAH BASS (Public Affairs Manager, Contra Costa Mosquito & Vector Control District): Well, we see a pool that is bright green; there seemingly are probably tens of thousands of mosquitoes in this pool.
+DEBORAH BASS: Well, we see a pool that is bright green; there seemingly are probably tens of thousands of mosquitoes in this pool.
 They're just wiggling all around.

 GONZALES: Realtors say people unable to pay their mortgages often withdraw, feeling isolated and humiliated.
 Retired machinist Robert Harrell of Richmond, California, had to overcome those feelings when he nearly defaulted on an adjustable-rate mortgage.
 Instead, he went straight to a housing counselor.

-Mr. ROBERT HARRELL (Retired machinist, Richmond, California): Well, my word of advice to everybody is to just don't be ashamed.
+ROBERT HARRELL: Well, my word of advice to everybody is to just don't be ashamed.
 Come out and do what's necessary to keep your house.

-GONZALES: That's why realtors and housing counselors advice homeowners facing default to contact their lender early and try to work out a new payment schedule.
+GONZALES: That's why Realtors and housing counselors advise homeowners facing default to contact their lender early and try to work out a new payment schedule.
 Richard Gonzales, NPR News, San Francisco.